![]() |

 end.

+Because this code uses variable parameters, it swaps the values a and b correctly.
 C has no formal mechanism for passing variable parameters: It passes everything by value.
 Enter and execute the following code and see what happens:

 #include <stdio.h>